← Back to wiki

 Nutrient Per 100g Notes

-ALA (omega-3) 300-400 mg Richest leafy source; also contains some preformed EPA
+ALA (omega-3) 300–400 mg Richest leafy source; ~7x more than spinach; also contains trace EPA (~0.01 mg/g) — extremely rare in a land plant

-Melatonin Up to 12 mcg Highest of any vegetable; supports circadian rhythm
+Melatonin Up to 12 mcg Highest of any vegetable; supports circadian rhythm and antioxidant defense

-Glutathione Significant (varies) Master intracellular antioxidant
+Glutathione Significant (varies) Master intracellular antioxidant; heat-labile, best raw

 Vitamin C 21 mg Recycles oxidized glutathione